Azure/bicep-registry-modules/avm/res/app/managed-environment/README.md

 ### Parameter: `infrastructureResourceGroupName`

 Name of the infrastructure resource group.
 If not provided, it will be set with a default value.
-Required to make the resource WAF compliant.
+Required if zoneRedundant is set to true to make the resource WAF compliant.

 - Required: No
 - Type: string